frumpel/trivial-test-stack/README.md

-# trivial-test-stack
+# Trivial test stack for AWS CloudFormation

-This stack will create an S3 bucket.
-Name of the bucket is defined by a parameter
+This stack will create an S3 bucket in AWS.
+The name of the bucket is defined by a parameter.

-Example invocation
+## Invoking via CLI

+Example invocation.
+This presumes that you have installed the AWS CLI and configured access credentials:

 ```
 aws cloudformation create-stack \